 Experts mention the need to commoditize the waste feedstock, otherwise, the whole effort remains pretty niche in 2040.
 This cannot be done by keeping the work of every company isolated.
 There is a need for collaboration to build up value chains with involvement, from both investors and strategic (industrial) partners over the entire value chain.
 There will be new ways of innovative collaboration, cross-sector, notably between innovative SMEs and large corporations.
 New value chains, the use of waste as a feedstock, and innovations aimed at development and deployment at large scale.
-New collaborations require a common goal and mutual understanding,

-In order to support and catalyse the development and implementation of chemical recycling in the Netherlands various financial tools are available.
-Most are managed through the Netherlands Enterprise Agency (RVO).
-The tools vary from subsidies for very early phase research to loans for higher TRL developments.
-Some typical examples worth mentioning are:
+New collaborations require a common goal and mutual understanding, In order to support and catalyse the development implementation of chemical recycling in the Neth various financial tools are available.
+Most are man through the Netherlands Enterprise Agency (RVO) tools vary from subsidies for very early phase res to loans for higher TRL developments.
+Some typic examples worth mentioning are:

-- MIT subsidy especially for supporting SMEs in innovative developments; - WBSO is a tax reduction measure to stimulate R&D at companies large and small; - TSE Industry subsidy for entrepreneurs in the industry to support the feasibility of innovative pilot and demonstration projects; - Region Deals where various regional partners collaborate with the national government to improve sustainability; - KIA-CE is a subsidy for entrepreneurs who investigate the possibilities for cost-effective circular products; - SDE++ subsidy for companies and government to reduce CO2 emissions; - For the more scientific and low TRL research we have tools to support activities through NWO (Dutch Research Council).
+- MIT subsidy especially for supporting SMEs innovative developments; - WBSO is a tax reduction measure to stimulat at companies large and small; - TSE Industry subsidy for entrepreneurs in th industry to support the feasibility of innovati and demonstration projects; - Region Deals where various regional partner collaborate with the national government to improve sustainability; - KIA-CE is a subsidy for entrepreneurs who investigate the possibilities for cost-effectiv circular products; - SDE++ subsidy for companies and governme reduce CO2 emissions; - For the more scientific and low TRL research have tools to support activities through NWC (Dutch Research Council).